aehng/Lecture-Notes/Module0/Software_Development_Plan.md

-## Phase 0: Requirements Specification
+## Phase 0: Requirements Analysis
 *(20% of your effort)*

 **Important - do not change the code in this phase**

-Requirements specification is the process where you come to understand the problem that the software will address, and document what the system needs to do.
+Requirements analysis is the process where you come to understand the problem that the software will address, and document what the system needs to do.

 Rewrite the requirements *in your own words*.
 Define what a good solution will look like so you know when you are done.
 Make a list of things that you already know how to do, and a list of what you *don't* yet know how to do.
 This highlights your "known knowns" and "unknown unknowns".